German occupation of Estonia during World War I: German occupation

-The first part of today's Estonia that was occupied was island Ruhnu (then part of Governorate of Livonia) in 1915.
+The first part of what is now Estonia that was occupied was island Ruhnu (then part of Governorate of Livonia) in 1915.

 During the occupation of Estonia, the Germans suffered total 368 dead and about 1400 wounded soldiers.
-They took 20,000 Russian POW's and captured several Russian warships.
-One older Russian warship, battleship Slava, was sunk during the Battle of Moon Sound just outside Muhu island.
+They took 20,000 Russian Bolshevik POW's and captured several Russian warships.
+One older Russian warship, battleship Slava, was sunk during the Battle of Moon Sound near the coast of Muhu island.
 The Imperial German Army used its 60th Corps (19th Infantry Division, 77th Reserve Division, and 4th Cavalry Division) to attack Northern Livonia and Estonia.
 The 6th Corps (205th and 219th Infantry Divisions, and 1st Cavalry Division) attacked from West Estonian archipelago to Lihula, Virtsu, and Haapsalu.

 Estonian Declaration of Independence

 Between retreating Russian and advancing German troops, the Occupation of Estonia by the German Empire approaching, the Estonian Salvation Committee of the Estonian Provincial Assembly, declared the independence of Estonia on 24 February 1918.
-However, the German forces did not recognise the independence.
+However, the German forces did not recognise the independence of Estonia before the end of World War I and the German capitulation in November 1918.

+In 1918, the local Baltic German nobility made an unsuccessful attempt to establish a pro-German client state ("United Baltic Duchy") in then German-occupied Latvia and Estonia.
+When signing the Treaty of Brest-Litovsk on 3 March 1918, the Soviet Russian government of Vladimir Lenin formally accepted the German military administration over Estonia.

-On March 23, 1918, the Commander of German 68th Corps declared the just formed Estonian Army illegal.
+On 23 March 1918, the Commander of German 68th Corps declared the just formed Estonian army illegal.
 The arrests of the leaders of the national independence movement started in June 1918.
-The elected head of state Konstantin Päts was sent to Germany to be kept in prison.
-During this whole period the Estonian Salvation Committee continued its underground activities, entering into relation with the Western Allied powers.
-Great Britain recognised Estonian independence (de facto) on May 3, 1918, followed by France on May 18, and Italy on May 29, 1918, giving the committee a legal status of the representative of the Estonian nation.
+A leader of the Estonian provisional government Konstantin Päts was arrested, deported and imprisoned in Germany.
+During this whole period the Estonian Salvation Committee continued its underground activities, entering into diplomatic relations with the Western Allied powers.
+Great Britain recognised Estonian independence (de facto) on May 3, 1918, followed by France on May 18, and Italy on 29 May 1918, giving the committee a legal status of the representative of the Estonian nation.

 After the German Revolution, between 11 and 14 November 1918, the representatives of Germany formally handed over political power in Estonia to the national government.
-The departure of German troops left a void and the Russian Bolshevik troops moved in.
-The Estonian War of Independence followed.
+As the departure of German troops in November 1918 left a void, the Russian Bolshevik troops invaded Estonia triggering the 1918-1920 Estonian War of Independence.
 On 2 February 1920, the Peace Treaty of Tartu was signed by the Republic of Estonia and Bolshevist Russia.
 The Republic of Estonia obtained international recognition and became a member of the League of Nations in 1921.

-United Baltic Duchy

-The Baltic German minority tried to found the United Baltic Duchy.
-When signing the Treaty of Brest-Litovsk on March 3, 1918, Soviet Russia formally transferred Estonia to German military administration, its future status having to be determined later.

-On April 12, 1918 the Baltic Germans assembled Landesversammlung at Riga asking the forming of United Duchy of Estland, Livland and Kurland to be incorporated to Imperial Germany in personal union with the House of Hohenzollern, a request presented by the Landesrat in Riga to the German Emperor.